jonbeckett/virtualflightonlinetransmitter/README.md

 The installation procedure is typically as follows:

-1. Make a directory within the public HTML folder of your webserver (e.g. transmitter) and copy the server files into it
+1. Make a directory within the public HTML folder of your webserver (e.g. transmitter) and copy the server files into it (or even better, create a subdomain)
 2. Create a database in MySQL, and use the database.sql file to create the "Positions" table
 3. Configure a user for the MySQL database
 4. Edit the config.php file to fill in your database name and user details